Institute for Women's Leadership at Rutgers University: Research and publications

-The Institute for Women's Leadership seeks to contribute to the advancement of women's leadership studies, women's education, and higher education by publishing collected essays and case studies on the work of the IWL, as well as by sponsoring research and forums on leadership issues.
-The National Dialogue on Educating Women for Leadership is a national, continuing conversation among educators, scholars, and experts that explores a range of women's leadership issues, programs, and research.

 History

-Launching the Institute for Women's Leadership Consortium, In the late 1980s Mary S. Hartman, then Dean of Douglass College, began to meet informally with the directors of the women's programs and centers located on the Douglass campus.
-These gatherings became a forum for working collaboratively to develop and strengthen women's education at Rutgers and to consider the critical underrepresentation of women in leadership in all arenas at the local, national, and international levels.
-In 1991, under Mary Hartman's leadership, the directors formed a consortium to address this underrepresentation.
+Launching the Institute for Women's Leadership Consortium in the late 1980s, Mary S. Hartman, then Dean of Douglass College, began to meet informally with the directors of the women's programs and centers located on the Douglass campus.
+These gatherings became a forum for working collaboratively to develop and strengthen women's education at Rutgers, as well as to consider the critical underrepresentation of women in leadership in all arenas at the local, national, and international levels.
+Under Mary Hartman's leadership in 1991, the directors formed a consortium to address this underrepresentation.
 Declaring the mission of the Institute as “dedicated to examining issues of leadership and advancing women’s leadership in education, research, politics, the workplace, and the world,” the founding directors established the Institute as a collaborative enterprise, the nation's first consortium dedicated to women's lives and leadership.

 The founding directors of the new Institute for Women's Leadership were: